Search

 Dissociative symptoms are frequently observed in trauma and stressor-related disorders, and complex trauma is linked to the development of dissociative disorders.
 Multiplied By One Org aims to uplift people experiencing dissociation across diagnostic categories.

-This page is an overview of dissociative disorders.
-It is intended for educational purposes only, not as medical advice or a self-assessment tool.
+This page provides an overview of dissociative disorders.
+It is intended for educational purposes only and not as medical advice or a self-assessment tool.

 What is Dissociative Identity Disorder, or DID?